matn7/Google-Platform-Notes/gcp/ComputeEnginePracticeTest.md

 to determine the set of machine types available.
 If the machine type does not appear in the list, it is not available in that zone.
 Subnets and IP addresses are not related to the machine types available.
 Unless you are specifying a custom machine type, you do not specify the amount of memory; that is defined by the machine type.
 ```

 **Question 6: What are the categories of Cloud Launcher solutions?**

-- Operating systems only
+- Operating systems only.
-- Data sets only
+- Data sets only.
-- Developer tools and operating systems only
+- Developer tools and operating systems only.
-- :white_check_mark: **Data sets, operating systems, and developer tools**
+- :white_check_mark: **Data sets, operating systems, and developer tools**.

 ```
 Categories of solutions include all of the categories mentioned, so "Data sets, operating systems,